 Am I still me — now, in my seventies?
 Does our identity mature as our bodies and minds grow old?

 My age is of special fascination to me at present, I’m not sure why.
 In February 2015 I turned 75.
 I used to think of life after 70 as a sort of misty holiday.

 And then the penny dropped.
 What if we live well into our 90s, as predicted?
 That changes everything.
 A huge chunk of time still lies ahead, waiting to be lived, used, and relished.
 Do I fancy 20 years in a rocking chair?
 Blimey, I’ve still got enough time to qualify as a neurosurgeon!
 But I don’t want to be a neurosurgeon… so what shape do I want these precious years to take?

 How to prepare intelligently for the bonus years?
 How to make them a blessing instead of a curse?
-On my author site I blogged about my self-inflicted year of self-improvement, Boot camp for the bonus years.
+I undertook a self-inflicted year of self-improvement, a Boot camp for the bonus years.
 In the process I learned a great deal about the weird ways in which old age looms in our minds, dreaded and unexamined, and I became super-sensitive to the plague of ageism.

 My inner Sergeant-Major has permitted me to stop all that self-examination and self-improvement.
 But I’m full-on committed to understanding ageism, and if possible stamping it out — for all our sakes, young and old.